enspiral-dev-academy/authenticare/README.md

 You can find the docs for the most important functions exported for both client-side and server-side use in the `docs` folder.

+## Version `0.4.9`

+* Improved the error message coming from the client `register` and `signIn` functions
+* Example: added an error message to the Register and SignIn pages to show the improved error message
+* Docs: updated docs for `register` and `signIn` to illustrate how to use the error message

 ## Version `0.4.8`

 * Replaced `libsodium-wrappers-sumo` with `libsodium`